Home

 • Tuesday

-Energy Audit Fundamentals Presented by Bob Knoedler, P.E., CxA, EMP Online, LIVE Instructor-Led Training Course Date: December 9, 2025 Time: 2:00 - 4:00 PM ET Instructor: Bob Knoedler, P.E., CxA, EMP Platform: Webex Earnable CEUs: 0.2 Earnable PDHs: 2 Fee: $195 or group points for members, $299 for non-members * To register with Group Member Points, email elearning@aesp.org Course Description: Unlocking energy savings starts with a strong foundation in auditing principles.
-In this interactive two-hour session, you will explore the essentials of energy audits, including industry standards, key procedures, and advanced analysis techniques that uncover opportunities for efficiency and improved building performance.
-You’ll leave this session able to: Explain the purpose, scope, and key industry standards of energy audits.
-Differentiate among Level 1, 2, and 3 audits and apply effective planning methods.
-Assess Energy Efficiency Measures (EEMs) and Facility Improvement Measures (FIMs) for potential impact.
-Apply benchmarking and modeling techniques to prioritize energy-saving strategies. *You’ll earn 0.2 CEUs for this course by attending the full session and passing the final quiz with a score of 70% or higher. *We want everyone to feel welcome and supported.
+Introduction to Demand-Side Management – Principles, Practices, and Prospects Presented by Cory Cook Online, LIVE Instructor-Led Training Course Date: January 20, 2026 Time: 2:00-4:00 PM ET Instructors: Cory Cook Platform: Webex Earnable CEUs: 0.2 Earnable PDHs: 2 Fee: $195 or group points for members, $299 for non-members Please note: Registration fees and membership points are charged per participant.
+Each individual attending must register separately.
+This is required for IACET compliance to ensure we can accurately track attendance, award CEUs, and provide course materials. * To register with Group Member Points, email elearning@aesp.org Course Description: Demand-side management (DSM) plays an important role in today’s energy landscape by helping manage energy use in ways that support grid operations, lower costs, and reduce environmental impact.
+This introductory course gives participants a clear foundation in DSM principles, strategies, and practical applications.
+Through background context, case studies, and group discussions, learners will explore the strategies, enabling technologies, policy drivers, and real-world examples that shape DSM today, along with a look at what is emerging in the field.
+What we’ll explore together: How DSM supports a reliable, efficient, and sustainable grid Key DSM strategies, including energy efficiency and demand response Essential technologies that make DSM possible How policies, incentives, and regulations shape DSM programs Real-world examples of DSM in action Where the field is headed and the career paths growing within it Learning Objectives: Describe the fundamental principles and objectives of demand-side management, including its role in balancing supply and demand, supporting grid reliability, and promoting environmental sustainability.
+Analyze key strategies, technologies, policies, and real-world applications of DSM and assess their effectiveness in improving energy efficiency and addressing energy use challenges across sectors.
+Evaluate emerging trends and future opportunities in DSM and identify ways to apply innovative approaches that support the advancement of energy management practices and policies. *You’ll earn 0.2 CEUs for this course by attending the full session and passing the final quiz with a score of 70% or higher. *We want everyone to feel welcome and supported.
 If you need any ADA accommodations, just let us know — we’re happy to help.
 Email us at elearning@aesp.org.
 Cancellations received no later than 14 days prior to the training date will receive a refund, minus a 5% processing fee if paid with a credit card.
 Cancellations received after the cutoff date and no-shows will not receive a refund (cash or points).
 AESP reserves the right to cancel a training course at any time with reasonable notice given to all participants.
 AESP is accredited by the International Association for Continuing Education and Training (IACET).
 AESP complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, AESP is authorized to issue the IACET CEU.
 AESP instructors disclose in advance that they have no interest in any product, service, or material discussed during the course.
 This information is stated orally and in the training course handbook.

 • Thursday